 To add the Google Analytics widget, log in to your Contentstack account and perform the following steps:

-- Go to your stack and click on the “Settings” icon on the left navigation panel.
+- Go to your stack and click on CONTENT at the top

-- Click on the + New Extension button on the top-right corner and select Create new
+- Click on the + Add Extension button on the top-right corner and select Create new

 - On the Select Extension Type page, select Dashboard Widget.
 You will be directed to the Create New Dashboard page where you need to enter details in the fields as given below: